sylk80/connect_four_solo/docs/NOTES.md

 :heavy_plus_sign: There should be two players :heavy_check_mark:

-:heavy_plus_sign: There should be a red and yellow player
+:heavy_plus_sign: There should be a red and yellow player :heavy_check_mark:

 :heavy_plus_sign: There should be a rack